London Drum

 Stations on the route: St. Paul’s ➜ Bank ➜ Liverpool Street [change train] Liverpool Street ➜ Moorgate ➜ Barbican

-Strikes and closures on the Central and Metropolitan
+Closures on the Central and Metropolitan line

-First and last train times on the Central line
+First and last train times

 Alternative routes include St. Paul’s to Mansion House, St. Paul’s to Barbican and St. Paul’s to Blackfriars

-Stairs, lifts and escalators to the station platforms
+Stairs, lifts and escalators

-St. Paul’s train station is not wheelchair accessible
+St. Paul’s is not wheelchair accessible

-Barbican station is not wheelchair accessible
+Barbican is not wheelchair accessible

-St. Paul’s station entrance – There are two flights of stairs from the entrance to the booking hall (17 steps down +8 steps down from the St Martin’s Le Grand/Cheapside entrance, or 18 steps down +10 steps down from the Newgate Street entrance), plus another escalator down to the westbound platform, or two escalators down to the eastound platform.
+St. Paul’s entrance – There are two flights of stairs from the entrance to the booking hall (17 steps down +8 steps down from the St Martin’s Le Grand/Cheapside entrance, or 18 steps down +10 steps down from the Newgate Street entrance), plus another escalator down to the westbound platform, or two escalators down to the eastound platform.
 If you want to avoid the escalator to the westbound platform then you can use seven flights of stairs (3 steps down +5x17 steps down +11 steps down).
 If you want to avoid the escalators to the eastbound platform then you can use eleven flights of stairs (3 steps down +5x17 steps down +11 steps down +3 steps down +17 steps down +11 steps down)

-Changing tube line at Liverpool Street – You can use a lift or escalator when changing between the Central line and National Rail platforms, or the Central line and the H&C eastbound platform.
+Changing trains at Liverpool Street – You can use a lift or escalator when changing between the Central line and National Rail platforms, or the Central line and the H&C eastbound platform.
 You can use a lift when changing between the H&C eastbound and National Rail platforms.
 But you must use stairs for all other platform changes

-Barbican station exit – You must use two flights of stairs from the platforms to the booking hall (14 steps up +15 steps up from the eastbound platform, and 2x14 steps up from the westbound platform), plus another two flights of stairs between the booking hall and the exit (12 steps up +11 steps up)
+Barbican exit – You must use two flights of stairs from the platforms to the booking hall (14 steps up +15 steps up from the eastbound platform, and 2x14 steps up from the westbound platform), plus another two flights of stairs between the booking hall and the exit (12 steps up +11 steps up)

-This tube journey is in Oyster zone 1.
+The journey is in zone 1.
 The cheapest fare is £2.70 off-peak (£2.80 peak) when you pay by Oyster or contactless.
-There’s no return fare, you just pay the same as two single tickets
+There are no return tickets, you just pay the same as two singles

-Cost of tube fare from Barbican ⇄ St Paul’s Station | Tube Journey, Train Times & Fares
+Cost of tube fare from Barbican ⇄ St Paul’s Station

 Fare zone Cash Oyster & Contactless cards